Plan Your Fall Bulb Planting Now

 Hint: Do this before you order your bulbs…it will save you from going overboard!
 Look around your yard and see where you have space for planting bulbs.
 Decide what areas could use a little more spring color.
 If space is lacking, you might plan to put bulbs in containers and place them wherever you want some spring interest.
-Here are some great ideas for spring containers.

 Check Out Drainage